cloxp/cloxp-install/README.md

 3. Install: `$ install.cmd`
 4. Start: `$ start.cmd`

+### Docker

+A docker setup is available:
+[cloxp/cloxp-docker](https://github.com/cloxp/cloxp-docker).
+Prerequisites: [docker](https://docs.docker.com/), a docker supported VM like [virtualbox](https://www.virtualbox.org/wiki/Downloads).
+It should work on all platforms that support docker.

 #### Install notes

-On Arch Linux you might have to set the python path for installing when your default python isn't of version 2: `$ PYTHON=python2.7 ./install.sh`
+On Arch Linux you might have to set the python path for installing when your default python isn't of version 2: `$ PYTHON=python2.7 ./install.sh`.

 ## LICENSE